marczz/unix_memo/source/devices.rst

 or :ref:`blkid <blkid>`
 which I find more informative for discovering new devices.

+There are many way to know what partitions compose your storage devices like
-When you know your partitions, by using any mean like the :ref:`proc filesystem <devices_proc_sys_fs>`, the :ref:`dev filesystem <dev_fs>`, :man:`fdisk` or :man:`gdisk`
+:ref:`proc filesystem <devices_proc_sys_fs>`, the
+:ref:`dev filesystem <dev_fs>`, or the commands: :man:`fdisk`, :man:`sfdisk`,
+:man:`gdisk`, :man:`sgdisk` or :man:`parted`.

+You may have to use a second level whent the partition is a lvm partition used in a volume group divided in logical volumes by using :man:`lvdisplay` or for a btrfs file system divided in subvolumes by using :man:`btrfs-subvolume`.

-You can get more info using the device entry:
+You can then get more info using the device entry:

 ::